 Terribly, this fearfulness of mental illness stigma is leading to “a pervasive barrier that prevents many individuals in the U.S. from engaging in mental health care,” according to a 2014 literature review published in the Administration and Policy in Mental Health and Mental Health Services journal.

 So, how can we aid those that have mental health concerns feel more comfortable in sharing their challenges, enabling them to obtain the treatment they require?
 Quite a few mental health advocacy organizations are making advances.
 For instance, the National Alliance on Mental Illness (NAMI) has developed the Stigmafree Pledge that will help foster awareness and acceptance.
 And, the American Psychological Association (APA) has produced an educational journal, Stigma and Health.

-For more help and support with mental health issues and ways in which our in home care in St. Joseph and the nearby areas is working to stop the mental illness stigma, contact Home Sweet Home In-Home Care at 269-849-9252.
+For more help and support with mental health issues and to learn ways in which our in home care in St. Joseph and the nearby areas is working to stop the mental illness stigma, contact Home Sweet Home In-Home Care at 269-849-9252.